 Instruction for Authors

 Software and format: Manuscripts should be prepared in English using a word processor.
 MS Word for Windows and .doc files are preferred.
-Manuscripts may be prepared with other software provided that the full document (with figures, schemes and tables inserted into the text) is exported to a MS Word format for submission.
-Name each file with corresponding author.
-Papers should be double spaced with ample margin.
+Manuscripts may be prepared with other software provided that the full document (with figures, schemes, and tables inserted into the text) is exported to a MS Word format for submission.
+Name each file with the corresponding author.
+Papers should be double-spaced with ample margin.
 The Times New Roman font (12 pt) is preferred.

 Paper format Regular articles: Regular paper should describe new and carefully confirmed findings, and experimental procedures should be given in sufficient detail for others to verify the work.
 The length of a full paper should be the minimum required to describe and interpret the work clearly.
 Papers should be written in clear, concise language (English).
 Although variations in accord with the contents of a manuscript are permissible, in general all papers should have the following sections: Title, Author(s) with address, Abstract, Keywords, Introduction, Materials and Methods, Results (with Table and Figures), Discussion, Conclusions, Acknowledgments and References.
 IJZAB model paper template file may be downloaded here (download here).

 1. Title of the paper: The title must be concise, comprehensive and informative.
 It should not exceed 150 characters (20 words) including spaces.
 Avoid abbreviations and formulae where possible.

 2. Name of the author(s) with initials and the name and address of the institution where the work was done must be given.
 Present address (es) of author(s) may be given if they are different from the above.
 Provide e-mail address and mobile number of the corresponding author so that an immediate communication with the editor is possible.
 This e-mail address and mobile number also appears on the first page of the printed article.